-- Press structure twice quickly on the RKE transmitter until the liftgate moves. - Press the touch pad on the underside of the liftgate handle after unlocking all doors.
-A locked vehicle can be opened if the RKE transmitter is within 1 m (3 ft) of the touch pad.
+- Press 🗗 twice quickly on the RKE transmitter until the liftgate moves. - Press on the driver door.
+The driver door must be unlocked. - Press the touch pad on the underside of the liftgate handle after unlocking all doors.
+A locked vehicle can be opened if the RKE transmitter is within 1 m (3 ft) of the liftgate.

-Press any liftgate button, the touch pad, or $\frac{2}{\sqrt{2}}$ on the RKE transmitter while the liftgate is moving to stop it.
-Pressing any liftgate button or pressing $\frac{2}{\sqrt{2}}$ twice quickly on the RKE transmitter restarts the operation in the reverse direction.
+Press on the bottom edge of the liftgate to the left of the latch to close.
+Press any liftgate button, the touch pad, or so on the RKE transmitter while the liftgate is moving to stop it.
+Pressing any liftgate button or pressing so twice quickly on the RKE transmitter restarts the operation in the reverse direction.
 Pressing the touch pad on the liftgate handle will restart the motion, but only in the opening direction.